elastic/stream/README.md

 independently or together:

-1. **HTTP Error Injection**: This injects an HTTP error status code in a certain percentage of responses.
+1. **HTTP Error Injection**: This injects an HTTP error status code in a certain fraction of responses.
-2. **Response Delay**: This adds a delay to a certain percentage of responses.
+2. **Response Delay**: This adds a delay to a certain fraction of responses.

 These fault injection settings apply to all mocked API paths that the `http-server` is listening on.